codelibs/fess-docs/en/index.rst

 -  Support a web page for BASIC/DIGEST/NTLM authentication

--  Contain Apache Solr as a search engine
+-  Contain Elasticsearch as a search engine

 -  Provide UI as a responsive web design